ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.5.9: corrects a bug in the statically linked bindings implementation.
+Adjusted tests to cover both dynamic and statically linked bindings implementations.
-* 0.5.8: fixes a bug in the WASM implementation of certain `FPDFAnnot_*()` functions; corrects an implementation pattern that, in rare situations, could have led to memory leaks in the WASM implementation of various `FPDF_*()` functions.
+* 0.5.8: corrects a bug in the WASM implementation of certain `FPDFAnnot_*()` functions.
+Resolves a potential memory leak affecting the WASM implementation of various `FPDF_*()` functions.
 * 0.5.7: adds support for binding to a statically-linked build of Pdfium, adds `bindgen` and `static` crate features.
 * 0.5.6: adds `pdfium_render::prelude`, adds bindings for `FPDFAnnot_*()` and `FPDFPage_*Annot*()`
   functions, adds `PdfPageAnnotations` collection and `PdfPageAnnotation` struct